apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO fix FM on rpi
+- FIXME fix FM on rpi

-- TODO should we move to Lua (with teal for static type) instead of dustscript --> could also use TypeScriptToLua (problem need to install npm...)

 - IDEA could we make overlapping component somehow refresh if the one under update?? :p --> should this be manual or should it be done automatically